Get FREE SHIPPING over $299 🚚

 Tip: Look for padded insoles and non-slip soles for better comfort and support.

-2. Mary Janes
+2. Mary Janes for a Classic Timeless Pairing

 Best for: Classic Bavarian style